-CRH created four specialized committees (appointments, compensation, audit and risk).
-Such committees are responsible for preparing and facilitating the Board of Directors' work as regards specific matters, so that such matters can be debated during the Board's meetings.
+CRH created four specialised committees (appointments, compensation, audit and risk).
+These committees are responsible for preparing and facilitating the Board of Directors' work as regards specific matters, so that such matters can be debated during the Board's meetings.
 The Committee's respective mandates are clearly defined in a charter.

 2.1.
-APPOINTMENTS COMMITTEE (see section 16.3.3, page 91 of this registration document, as regards the Appointments Committee's composition)
+APPOINTMENTS COMMITTEE (see Chapter 16, section 16.3.3, of this document, page 87, as regards the Appointments Committee's composition)